The 8-Step SEO Project Checklist to Get You Started on Your SEO Program

 One of the first things that should be identified is whether a website is potentially being penalized for spammy link practices.
 This is something that can be uncovered in the website audit.
 If there are issues here, those need to be addressed first.

 We developed link pruning as a methodology for removing bad links.
-You may want to do that as well because removing bad links is often far easier than gaining great links.
+You may also want to do that because removing bad links is often far easier than gaining great ones.

 From there, you want to get a bird’s eye overview of your website’s link profile and assess your links for quality.
 Then, you need to start thinking about how you will attract quality, relevant links.
 Finally, you will continuously monitor the link profile to make sure it remains sound.